Panchax pictum Valenciennes, in Cuvier & Valenciennes, 1846; Betta trifasciata Bleeker, 1849;

 Type locality is ‘Buitenzorg, Sadingwetang’, the former a historic name for the modern city of Bogor, and the latter also appearing to represent a place name.

-Usually associated with clear, flowing hill streams where it can be found in quiet marginal zones and still pools that typically contain a mixture of leaf litter and gravel/rocks.
-At some localities the water seems to be stained slightly brown, presumably with humic acids and other chemicals released by decaying organic material.
+Usually associated with clear, flowing hill streams where it can be found in quiet marginal zones and still pools that typically contain a mixture of leaf litter and rocks.
+It has also been collected from roadside ditches and artificial structures such as water tanks.

 Maximum Standard Length